Clifford Neural Layers for PDE Modeling: Clifford neural layers

-\paragraph{3D Clifford convolution theorem (adapted from~\citet{ebling2005}).} First, again let's check if the Clifford kernel commutes with the different parts of multivectors.
+This theorem adapted from~\citet{ebling2005}).
+First, again let's check if the Clifford kernel commutes with the different parts of multivectors.
 We can write the product $\va e^{i_3 s}$ for every scalar $s \in \R$ and multivector $\va \in G^3$ as

+First, we check again if the different basis vectors of the Fourier transforms of Equation~\ref{eq:app_clifford_ft_transform_3d} commute with the pseudoscalar $i_3$:

-In contrast to the 2-dimensional Clifford Fourier transform, now all four parts of the multivector of Equation~\ref{eq:app_multivector_3d} commute with $i_3$:
+In contrast to the 2-dimensional Clifford Fourier transform, now all four parts of the multivector of Equation~\ref{eq:app_multivector_3d} commute with $i_3$.
+This holds for all $3$-dimensional Clifford algebras.